lSaikol/gamelife/README.md

 ## TODO
 - [ ] Loop the map
 - [ ] Or create infinte map ?
-- [ ] Placing cells by pressing the mouse button
+- [ ] Placing cells by holding the mouse button